JIoffe/ArrayBufferStream/README.md

 # ArrayBufferStream
 Utility to streamline read and write operations on ArrayBuffer instances.
 This is exposed as an ES6 module which is compatible with both browsers and current versions of Node.js.

+This can be useful for processing files, WebSocket messages, or other cases where binary data is utilized.

 Most methods are direct wrappers on top of the built-in [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) implementation.

 Additional changes or enhancements will be added based on need.